Admitting your wrong can be difficult, mainly when your own words speak the truth back to you. But being wrong is not bad if you learn a lesson.

 The Lesson Learned by Being Wrong

 This letter profoundly spoke to my heart.
-I, too, have followed the same path in trying to explain the darkness of abuse.
+I, too, have followed the same path to explain the darkness of abuse.

 I fell into the trap of seeking knowledge and understanding theories.
-Was trying to help others overcome suffering without the Word of God.
+I was trying to help others overcome suffering without the Word of God.

 The focus of my writings should be on the glorious things God has done for me.
 How He restored and changed my life.
 And, more importantly, how He can do the same for you.